 Read more: What is brand loyalty and how do you reach it?

 Inspire the customer to get to the next level

 Another way to inspire a new purchase is to let the customer know how much money they need to spend to reach the next level.
 And remind them of all the perks and goodies that await once they have climbed the membership ladder!
 This may seem simple, but it’s super effective since a lot of customers don’t keep track of how much they need to spend to reach different levels.
 And if they’re close, they are very likely to purchase more to reach new heights!

 This is a very underestimated strategy to build your brand and customer loyalty!
-Create a forum for your customers to discuss different topics related to your brand.
+Create a forum for your customers to discuss different topics related to you as a brand or retailer.
 You can be as involved in the discussions as you like, but make sure you make it clear that it’s your brand that initiated the community on for example Facebook, so that it’s associated with you.

 A good way to use the community to build the brand and sell more is to start a discussion about for example “what are your best skincare tips for the fall?” and put in some of the products your brand recommends.

 Let’s face it, we all enjoy fun, smart, and relevant copywriting.
 Many times that’s how and why we remember a brand!
 But a lot of retailers only use their unique tonality on social media or a few email campaigns.
 But we say you should take advantage of every single touchpoint with your customer!
 Spice up your transactional emails, automated emails, and texts.
 Use humor, feelings, and expressions that fit your brand, and make sure every bit of communication is positive.
 That’s how you make sure your brand shines through in all your communication – and that will make your customers like you even more, and come back for more!

 Read more: How to improve the customer experience and the importance of it